CAFECA-IO/TideBit-DeFi/README.md

     ```

     - `rs.status()`
-    - 其餘指令
+    - Other commands
         - `docker network inspect mongodb-net`
-            - 檢查 mongodb-net 網路
+            - Check the network of mongodb-net
         - `docker network ls`
-            - 列出所有網路
+            - list all networks

-## Frontend
+### Frontend

 1. `cd ../`
     1. `move to tidebit-defi-project directory`